 It will take a collaborative effort of researchers, scientists, health care providers and study participants to work together in stopping this pandemic.
 As a treatment and prevention resource, the Clinical Research Center will incorporate a diverse population of study participants in novel intervention and therapeutic trials to help in the local and international effort to deliver cures faster.

 The Clinical Research Center offers an opportunity for participants interested in emerging treatments and interventions that are safely administered and evaluated outside of a traditional hospital setting.
-The Center is seeking volunteer participants to gather insights from a diverse population within the community that are SARS-CoV-2-positive, both asymptomatic or mildly symptomatic.
+The Center is seeking adult volunteer participants who are SARS-CoV-2-positive and mildly symptomatic, to gather insights from a diverse population within the community.

 The COVID-19 Clinical Research Center aims to collaborate with research partners who are developing and testing novel interventions, to treat infection early and effectively.
 We seek area health care colleagues who share our drive to innovate, collaborate, and save lives to both identify participants and conduct clinical trials.
 The COVID-19 pandemic is placing a great burden on health care systems.
 We aim to lessen this burden by treating infection early after the development of symptoms for these reasons: